doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 If you are interested in how the values of the `S_box` are computed, you should read the following blogpost [AES SBox and ParisGP](http://kutioo.blogspot.fr/2013/11/aes-sbox-and-parigp.html) written by my mate [@kutioo](https://twitter.com/kutioo).

 ## ShiftRows
 This operation is a bit less tricky, but still is fairly straightforward.
-Imagine that the state is a matrix of 4x4, you just have to right rotate the second line by 1 byte, the third one by 2 bytes & finally the last one by 3 bytes.
+Imagine that the state is a 4x4 matrix, you just have to left rotate the second line by 1 byte, the third one by 2 bytes & finally the last one by 3 bytes.
 This can be done in C like this:

 ```c ShiftRows
 __forceinline void ShiftRows(unsigned char out[16])